The coach who looks at

 Or you are a serious beginner who wants to build a proper structural foundation from the start — not patch weaknesses later.

 If you are looking for shortcuts in effort, we won’t be a fit.
 My students bring discipline and accountability to the process.
 What I bring in return is a precise diagnosis of exactly what needs to change — and a structured plan to change it.
-When both sides are fully engaged, improvement becomes predictable rather than accidental.

 If you are serious about 700+,